Cyberattack: Protection

 A system's architecture and design decisions play a major role in determining how safe it can be.
 The traditional approach to improving security is the detection of systems vulnerable to attack and hardening these systems to make attacks more difficult, but it is only partially effective.
 Formal risk assessment for compromise of highly complex and interconnected systems is impractical and the related question of how much to spend on security is difficult to answer.
 Because of the ever changing and uncertain nature of cyber-threats, risk assessment may produce scenarios that are costly or unaffordable to mitigate.
 As of 2019, there are no commercially available, widely used active defense systems for protecting systems by intentionally increasing the complexity or variability of systems to make it harder to attack.
 The cyber resilience approach, on the other hand, assumes that breaches will occur and focuses on protecting essential functionality even if parts are compromised, using approaches such as micro-segmentation, zero trust, and business continuity planning.

 The majority of attacks can be prevented by ensuring all software is fully patched.
 Nevertheless, fully patched systems are still vulnerable to exploits using zero-day vulnerabilities.
 The highest risk of attack occurs just after a vulnerability has been publicly disclosed or a patch is released, because attackers can create exploits faster than a patch can be developed and rolled out.
+According to Lt.
+Gen. Paul Stanton, head of the US Army Cyber Defense Command, speaking in September 2026, “We have postponed and deferred the sustainment and maintenance of our [network] systems to our potential peril....”

 Software solutions aim to prevent unauthorized access and detect the intrusion of malicious software.
 Training users can avoid cyberattacks (for example, not to click on a suspicious link or email attachment), especially those that depend on user error.
 However, too many rules can cause employees to disregard them, negating any security improvement.
 Some insider attacks can also be prevented using rules and procedures.
 Technical solutions can prevent many causes of human error that leave data vulnerable to attackers, such as encrypting all sensitive data, preventing employees from using insecure passwords, installing antivirus software to prevent malware, and implementing a robust patching system to ensure that all devices are kept up to date.

 There is little evidence about the effectiveness and cost-effectiveness of different cyberattack prevention measures.
 Although attention to security can reduce the risk of attack, achieving perfect security for a complex system is impossible, and many security measures have unacceptable cost or usability downsides.
 For example, reducing the complexity and functionality of the system is effective at reducing the attack surface.
 Disconnecting systems from the internet is one truly effective measure against attacks, but it is rarely feasible.
 In some jurisdictions, there are legal requirements for protecting against attacks.